codacy-badger/Web-RQ/README.md

 Soon here will be the name and link of all the creators of the packages used.

-#### Attention: The tool is still in development, it is not recommended to use
+#### Attention: The tool is still in development, it is not recommended to professional use